Approved Date – 02/22/2021

 DC Official Code § 1-1401 et seq., provides the Office of the Chief Technology Office (“OCTO”) with the authority to provide information technology (IT) services, write and enforce IT policies, and secure the network and IT systems for the District’s government agencies under the authority of the District’s Mayor.
 This document can be found at https://code.dccouncil.us/dc/council/code/sections/1-1402.html.

-This Policy also applies to any providers and third-party entities with access to the District’s information, networks, and applications.
+This Policy also applies to any provider and third-party entity with access to the District’s information, systems, networks, and applications.

 4.1.
 All users are required to secure all sensitive District data in their workspace after the workday or when they are expected to be away from their workspace for an extended period.
 This includes both electronic and physical hardcopy information.